AtifasadKhan/Barca_Rouster/README.md

 # Barca_Rouster

-It is just a list I maintain to add Player to my PES squad
+It is just a list I maintain to add Players to my PES squad